Partial Documentation

 Configuration

-• packages - dictionary where the key is the name of the plugin that inherits from docs_package, and the value is the configuration override for that plugin.
+enabled- boolean setting that allows the plugin to be disabled while keeping the rest of the configuration intact.packages- dictionary where the key is the name of the plugin that inherits fromdocs_package, and the value is the configuration override for that plugin.

 Creating Packages